National Maintenance Week. 20 - 27 November 2015

-This year, Loyd Grossman leads the campaign to encourage owners of all sorts of buildings to be aware of the importance of regular care.
+SPAB's annual National Maintenance Week campaign encourages owners of all sorts of buildings (not just ancient ones!) to be aware of the importance of regular care.
 It's a message that's relevant to home owners and to anyone who cares for a property.

 Our top tips this National Maintenance Week are easy to carry out and could save you a lot of money.

-Don't forget National Gutters Day on Friday, 28 November!
+Don't forget National Gutters Day on Friday, 27 November!

 On founding the Society back in 1877 one of the clarion calls of William Morris was: “Put protection in place of restoration.
 Stave off decay by daily care.”
 That simple message is as vital today as it was 137 years ago.